bswinnerton/blog/_posts/2017-12-22-configuring-kvm-on-clear-linux.md

 Now for the exciting part!
 Building and launching the virtual machines.

-First, let's start with creating a directory to store the ISOs that we'll use as the installation media:
+First, let's start with creating a directory to store the ISOs that we'll use for the installation media:

 ```
 sudo mkdir /var/lib/libvirt/isos/